 We have undertaken research projects for organisations such as the Environment Agency, Natural England, and Government including Defra, CLG and DECC.
-We are connected to academia through the University of Glasgow and the University of Bath, and including the global Universitas 21 network.
-Our ethos at Enfusion is to promote better & more effective practice in SA, EA, policy and planning through innovative and cross-cutting applied research.
+We have been directly associated with academia through the University of Glasgow and the University of Bath and including the global Universitas 21 network.
+Our ethos at Enfusion is to promote better & more effective practice in SA, EA, policy, and planning through innovative and cross-cutting applied research.

 Examples of Projects: